Mitochondrial metabolism: Metabolic reprogramming and metabolite signalling as regulators of inflammatory disease

 Biography

 Dylan obtained a Bachelor of science (BSc) degree in Biochemistry (2015) from the School of Biomolecular and Biomedical Science (SBBS) in University College Dublin (UCD).
 He was awarded the Michael G. Harrington medal and Joy Carey project prize for obtaining first place and best thesis project in the BSc (Hons) Biochemistry class.
 Following his degree, he completed a PhD in Immunology (2019) from The University of Dublin, Trinity College (TCD), carrying out research on inflammatory macrophage metabolism in the lab of Prof. Luke O’Neill.
 From 2019-2022, he undertook a postdoctoral research associate position in the lab of Dr. Christian Frezza in MRC Cancer Unit, University of Cambridge.
 Here, he focused on deciphering the consequences of mitochondrial TCA cycle dysfunction in kidney epithelial cells and macrophages.
 In 2022, he joined the lab of Prof. Mike Murphy in the MRC Mitochondrial Biology Unit (MBU), continuing his work on immunometabolism.
-Dylan obtained an MRC ‘Springboard to Independence’ position beginning in March 2023, where he will direct an independent research programme focused on investigating the intersection of mitochondria, metabolism, and macrophage biology.
+Dylan obtained an MRC ‘Springboard to Independence’ position beginning in March 2023, where he is directing an independent research programme at the MBU, focused on investigating the intersection of mitochondria, metabolism, and macrophage biology.
 Dylan has mentored undergraduate and PhD students throughout his career and is excited for this next stage in guiding other early career scientists looking to perform research in this emerging field.

 Publications